squeaky-godzilla/prkl/infra/docker/readme.md

 # PRKL Docker version

+This will deploy two containers on your Docker host, one is running the API frontend and the other is running the MongoDB.

 This is probably the fastest and easiest method to deploy.
 Extensively tested on Linux, tested on MacOSX and somewhat tested on Windows systems.
 Creates a backend network 'lab_net' where both containers communicate.
 API port :5000 is forwarded to the localhost address, use localhost address to communicate to the API.

 ## Installation: